bcgov/fasstr/README.md

 Useful features of functions include:

 -   the integration of the `tidyhydat` package to pull streamflow data from a Water Survey of Canada [HYDAT](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html) database for analyses;
--   arguments for filtering of years and months in analyses and plotting (reducing need to tidy data beforehand);
+-   arguments for filtering of years and months in analyses and plotting (internally tidys your data);
 -   choosing water years for analyses instead of calendar years (and choice of start month);
 -   selecting for rolling day averages (e.g. 7-day rolling average);
+-   plotting options;
 -   choosing how missing dates are handled.

 Installation